rosshamish/the-helper/README.md

 What is this?
 ======

-A library to help speed up game development on the [1.8-inch Adafruit TFT LCD display] (http://www.adafruit.com/products/358).
+A library to help speed up game development on the [1.8-inch Adafruit TFT LCD display](http://www.adafruit.com/products/358).
 It handles **motion, collision detection, and scenes**.
 The library also includes two of the most common game accessories - **scoreboards and banners**.

 It features a easy to use API, and is ideal for creating simple 2-D games like brickbreaker, connect-four, and maze games.